alawong/ee-template/README.md

 Change directory into the repository.
 Then, copy the contents of the _aa-ee-template_ repository into the new EE repository `cp ../aa-ee-template/ .`.

 Remove any dependency files that are unrequired, and add the dependencies in.
-Edit _execution-environment.yml_ to remove any unrequired dependency files, and ansible.cfg if If Red Hat Automation Hub and Private Automation Hub collections are not required.
+Edit _execution-environment.yml_ to remove any unrequired dependency files, and ansible.cfg if Red Hat Automation Hub and Private Automation Hub collections are not required.

 If they are required, credentials need to be added into the _ansible.cfg_ file.
-Export the offline tokens into environment variables.
+Export the offline tokens into environment variables as well as the PAH password.

 ```shell
 export TOKEN=<AUTOMATION_HUB_TOKEN>